CHRONIC PROSTATITIS – SYMPTOMS

 Light and periodical burning sensation in the urethra or the head of the penis during or even outside urination: In some cases, the burning pain in the perineal area or along the penis is very strong and almost unbearable, particularly after spending hours sat on a bicycle, motorbike or car seat.

-Balanoposthitis: Inflammation of the glands and the prepuce of the penis (usually with a fungal cause) that do not subside after treatment.
+Balanoposthitis: Inflammation of the glans and the prepuce of the penis (usually with a fungal cause) that do not subside after treatment.

 Changes to the time of ejaculation: Premature or delayed ejaculation may both be symptoms of chronic prostatitis.